Guadalcanal Diary (band): History

 Attaway began recording for his second solo album in 1995, and invited his former bandmates to contribute, but (concurrent to a change in A&R personnel) Attaway negotiated a release from Geffen, and the recordings were shelved.

 The band's members describe enjoying their working together again, and decided in 1997 to re-form Guadalcanal Diary temporarily.
 They played a handful of local shows, and self-released a live album, At Your Birthday Party, in 1999.

 In 2000, they again ceased activity, leaving open the possibility another revival.
-In 2009, perceiving increasing online demand for new music and shows, Murray Attaway and Jeff Walls formed a band, Bomber City, as an outlet to play their large backlog of solo material and favorite Guadalcanal Diary songs, and — more recently — formed Blasting Cap.
+In 2009, perceiving increasing online demand for new music and shows, Murray Attaway and Jeff Walls formed a band, Bomber City, as an outlet to play their large backlog of solo material and favorite Guadalcanal Diary songs, and in 2011 — formed Blasting Cap.

 In 2011, Guadalcanal Diary briefly reunited to play Athfest, and celebrated their 30th anniversary there.

 Jeff Walls died, May 29, 2019, of a rare pulmonary disease.